 - Guest speaker's talks (in class or in distance)

 - Guest Speaker's talks: introducing case studies and real life experiences.

 - Group assignment: allowing students to concretely deal with a real situations and data.

 |Continuous assessment||Partial exams||General exam|

 Assessment methods are based on two elements:

-The field project consists of developing an digital marketing plan.
-The project must involve several areas from target analysis to strategy design and implementation.
-These areas are presented in detail at the launch of the competition along with the assessment criteria.
-Managers from the company sponsoring the project provide qualitative feedback to all the groups and select a winner.
-This project is used to verify the ability of students to apply the knowledge developed during the course and assess the ability to complete an event and how to present it effectively.
+The group assignment is used to verify the ability of students to apply the knowledge developed during the course and assess the ability to present it effectively.
 At their discretion, individual groups may request to integrate the faculty assessment with a peer evaluation (optional).

 The exam is held in written form.
 It is made up of several open-ended and multiple-choice questions referring to the concepts and models discussed in class.
 Students are required to support their answers with examples derived from guest speakers speeches or from their own personal knowledge/experiences.
 The short contextualized open-ended questions are used to assess the ability to apply the knowledge students learn during the course.
 The open-ended and multiple-choice questions are mainly aimed at verifying learning of the analytical and management abilities and their correct comprehension.